 And while you’re at it, try giving other people some credit as well, especially your spouse.
 Because it is very, very easy for working parents to take each other for granted—and that, my friends, is the road to marital hell.
 As we never tire of mentioning here at the Greater Good Science Center, gratitude improves your relationships as well as your mental and physical health.

 It’s not hard to figure out why gratitude can make working parents happier.
-Your spouse needs you to serve as witness to his or her life—and your gratitude tells them that their work is visible and honored.
+Your spouse needs you to serve as witness to their life—and your gratitude tells them that their work is visible and honored.
 Researchers Jess Alberts and Angela Threthewey have found that expressing gratitude can have a feedback effect in couples—the more you appreciate someone, the more they appreciate you in turn, which makes everyone happier.

 10. Make your choices and own the consequences.